Indeed…

-My route home from Doha was a trial, literally a trial.
-It turns out the paperwork that was supposed to have been done back in January in regards to the settlement I had to agree to or be stuck in Doha for two years fighting fraudulent charges on my credit card from 2006.
-I picked the path of least resistance and paid the fee, went through the court system (which was all in a language I can neither speak or read) and was told all was taken care of back in January.
-Flash forward to March 1st at 5:00 AM Doha time and I’m at the airport trying to get through passport control and them telling me I was black listed because I had a court case against me… You can imagine the anger I felt.
-I was ready to puke, punch someone, and torch the country all in the same second.
-Of course I abstained from doing all of the above and instead I went to the source.
-I missed my flight to DC and instead went to the bank where the court case started.
-They swore up and down it wasn’t their fault, I found out later that it was, but I will leave that for the moment.
+My journey home from Doha was a trial, quite literally.
+It turns out the paperwork that was supposed to have been done back in January, regarding the settlement I had to agree to or be stuck in Doha for two years fighting fraudulent charges on my credit card from 2006, was not completed.
+I opted for the path of least resistance and paid the fee, went through the court system (which was all in a language I can neither speak nor read), and was told all was taken care of back in January.
+However, on March 1st at 5:00 AM Doha time, as I tried to pass through passport control, I was informed that I was blacklisted due to a court case against me.
+You can imagine the anger I felt.
+I was ready to puke, punch someone, and torch the country, all in the same second.
+Of course, I abstained from doing any of the above and instead went to the source.

-Given no choice and no information I had no option but to go to immigration, I asked what the issue was and they said that I had a court case against me from the bank in question.
-It was supposed to be done in January, but it appeared someone didn’t check a box or call the right person or whatever happens when a government official doesn’t do their job as their supposed to.
-I was the victim of someone not doing what they’re supposed to do, but again who am I to blame?
-I don’t speak their language and I’m just a visitor in their country.
+Given no choice and no information, I had to go to immigration.
+I asked what the issue was, and they said that I had a court case against me from the bank in question.
+It was supposed to be resolved in January, but it appeared someone didn’t check a box or call the right person.
+I was the victim of someone not doing what they were supposed to do, but again, who am I to blame?
+I don’t speak their language, and I’m just a visitor in their country.

-I went to the arrivals terminal next, had to pick up my bags, thankfully they didn’t get on the plane without me, and head back to the apartment I had been staying in, something I didn’t’ want to do, but had no choice.
+I went to the arrivals terminal next, had to pick up my bags, thankfully they hadn’t been put on the plane without me, and headed back to the apartment I had been staying in, something I didn’t want to do but had no choice.

-During my time at the arrivals terminal, about two hours, I had a cup of coffee and stared researching what had happened, thank god for free Internet.
+During my time at the arrivals terminal, about two hours, I had a cup of coffee and started researching what had happened, thank god for free Internet.
 I ended up calling all the people I could think of that could help me, not a long list given the nature of the issue I was facing.
-One of the people I ended up calling was the banker that had helped broker the settlement I had to pay for credit card charges that were not mine, but again what am I supposed to do?
-After calling him at home (waking him up) and asking him what the hell happened, he gave me the advice that I needed to go back to his office and get a copy of the letter saying that I was free of all charges from his bank, which I did.
-After my time running to the bank and trying to figure out who fucked up, I found a great deal of peace, I don’t know where it came from but I managed to find peace in all the angst I felt.
+One of the people I ended up calling was the banker who had helped broker the settlement I had to pay for the credit card charges that were not mine.
+After calling him at home (waking him up) and asking him what happened, he advised me to go back to his office and get a copy of the letter stating that I was free of all charges from his bank, which I did.
+After my time running around to the bank and trying to figure out who messed up, I found a great deal of peace.
+I don’t know where it came from, but I managed to find peace in all the angst I felt.
 I was able to center myself and go through all the issues of the day with less anger than I feel I should have had.

-After the bank and then going to the police station to check my record I discovered that the court case I had thought was complete and done, was not in fact.
+After the bank and then going to the police station to check my record, I discovered that the court case I thought was complete and done was not.
 Someone had not checked the box indicating that I was supposed to be able to travel again.
-Years ago if this had happened to me I would have put my fist through someone’s face / wall / torn someone a new asshole.
-I managed to find myself delving deeper into a peaceful calm, no matter what happened to me in the fucked up place I was in, I was determined to not get angry.
-I was prepared for the worst, as I always am, but in this case it was not the worst I was thinking about.
+Years ago, if this had happened to me, I would have put my fist through someone’s face, wall, or torn someone a new one.
+I managed to find myself delving deeper into a peaceful calm.
+No matter what happened to me in the messed up place I was in, I was determined to not get angry.
+I was prepared for the worst, as I always am, but in this case, it was not the worst I was thinking about.

-I managed to make it back to the court I had originally gone to get my court case canceled and had to go through the trials (no pun intended) of trying to navigate a place where I don’t’ speak or read the language and try to get something as simple as canceling a court case done.
-I got all my files in order and it turned out someone in January didn’t check the box stating that they needed to cancel my travel ban.
+I managed to make it back to the court I had originally gone to get my court case canceled and had to navigate a place where I don’t speak or read the language to cancel the court case.
+I got all my files in order, and it turned out someone in January didn’t check the box stating that they needed to cancel my travel ban.
 That mistake cost me an extra 50 QAR in fees to get people to type my forms in Arabic and some fun times following my court file around the building.
-I didn’t let that file out of my sight; I felt that if I kept it in sight it would get taken care of.
+I didn’t let that file out of my sight; I felt that if I kept it in sight, it would get taken care of.

-When it was all said in done, someone forgetting to check a simple box on the form (I know it was a simple check box because I have copies of the forms, not that I can read them, but I can tell they are the same forms with the only difference a simple box being checked) cost me 1000 USD.
-I’m still keeping my cool, not getting angry about the whole situation, but I’m planning on getting even….
+In the end, someone forgetting to check a simple box on the form (I know it was a simple check box because I have copies of the forms, not that I can read them, but I can tell they are the same forms with the only difference being a simple box being checked) cost me 1000 USD.
+I’m still keeping my cool, not getting angry about the whole situation, but I’m planning on getting even.

 Posted